 - “The early bird gets the first worm, but the wisest bird gets the fastest one.”― Matshona Dhliwayo

 - “Be humble, ambitious, and always strive to be the most competent worker wherever you find yourself.
-Don’t just work hard; think smart, work smart.” ― Emmanuel Apetsi
+Don’t just work hard; think smart, work smart.” ― Emmanuel Apes

-A job that takes hours to complete for someone who works hard, a smarter individual can finish it in less time.
+A job that takes hours to complete for someone who works hard, a smarter individual can finish in less time.
 One of the classic examples of working smartly is Aesop’s Fables’ story of “The Crow and the Pitcher”.
 Smart work doesn’t indicate the absence of work but it is the ability to be spontaneous and use creative strategies.
-This boosts growth and also leaves time for other activities and creativeness.
+This boosts growth and also leaves time for other activities and creativity.
 However.
-“Smart work” is highly subjective and various according to each individual.
+“Smart work” is highly subjective and varies according to each individual.